adamjmurray/ableton-launchpad-sequencer/ROADMAP.md

 ## 1.1
 - Combine duplicate pitches and increase their velocity (and this should happen regardless across tracks)
-- Set the scale from MIDI input
 - Example Live set that demonstrates the different gate settings (with one track for an arpeggio, one track for a bass line, and 2 for drums) by using an instrument rack.
+And uses incoming MIDI to control the scale.

 ## 1.2
 - Easier way to delete steps in the GUI: Shift + click